leberhard10/RoboND-Rover-Project/Search_and_Sample_Writeup.md

 [image3]: ./calibration_images/example_rock1.jpg

 ## [Rubric](https://review.udacity.com/#!/rubrics/916/view) Points
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!
+This file will cover the ruberic criteria and how each are addressed.

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.